 YIKES!
 Maybe not!

 This illusion highlights just how important faces are to humans.
 We each have our own defining features.
-Even identical twins that look alike will have small defining features which help you to tell them apart.
-It shows us that our brains do not interpret a face on it's own as a whole and that it takes note of the defining features.
+Even identical twins that look alike will have small defining features that help you to tell them apart.
+It shows us that our brains do not interpret a face on its own as a whole and that it takes note of the defining features.

 After using an electroencephalogram to monitor the brain’s activity when an individual looks at Thatcherized pictures, Carbon, Schweinberger, Kaufmann & Leder (2005) report: